GUI Testing Guide

 • How much freedom end-users will have when navigating through the application.
 If users will have a lot of freedom, you could write procedures to cover all of the possible navigation paths, or else rely on the ability of the testers to anticipate the random paths that users might take.

-What to include in a GUI test case
+What to Include in a GUI Test Case

 The most basic information in a test case is a description of the GUI event to be tested, the conditions for executing the test, and the expected result.
 To make test cases easier to manage, it can be helpful to include additional information such as links to requirements documents and/or defect tracking systems.